JamesNZL/notion-assignment-import/README.md

 8. Repeat steps 5–7 as appropriate.

-9. Once you have saved the assignemnts of all your desired courses, click the `Import Saved Assignments` button to import to Notion.
+9. Once you have saved the assignments of all your desired courses, click the `Import Saved Assignments` button to import to Notion.